For newly diagnosed Patients: Getting started

-This latest section for Newly Diagnosed was written as a starting guide for new patients.
+This latest section for Newly Diagnosed offers a starting guide for new patients.

 Seasoned patients and those in the process of diagnosis may also find it helpful.

-It is well documented that timely diagnosis and early treatment of closely related autoimmune diseases (such as RA and SLE) are key to better outcomes.
+It is well documented that timely diagnosis and early treatment of closely related autoimmune diseases (such as RA and SLE) are critical to reducing progression and complications.
 This is almost certainly true for Sjogren’s.
 Unfortunately, this rarely happens.
 With inadequate studies and limited treatment options, it is easy for clinicians to fall back onto the “Sjogren’s is mild” myth, leaving patients feeling unseen and often without appropriate disease management.

 This new section is only a beginning.
 In the next project, I plan to address working with rheumatologists, including specific strategies for dealing with misperceptions and incorrect information.